 Item responds to these sub-outcomes: Children interact verbally and non-verbally with others for a range of purposes, Children express ideas and make meaning using a range of media, Children engage with a range of texts and get meaning from these texts, Children begin to understand how symbols and pattern systems work.

 Program/practice descriptions and details: the resource has four sections:

-Section 1: How are children defined as effective communicators from birth to eight years of age?
+1. How are children defined as effective communicators from birth to eight years of age?

-Section 2: Principles for assessing children as effective communicators
+2. Principles for assessing children as effective communicators

-Section 3: Summary matrix of tools for assessment of children's communication in early years (0-8 years)
+3. Summary matrix of tools for assessment of children's communication in early years (0-8 years)

-Section 4: Evaluation of existing tools for assessing children's communication skills
+4. Evaluation of existing tools for assessing children's communication skills